diansheng/12306_ticket_query/Readme.md

 ## Setup
 The setup procedure is only tested on macOS, although steps for both macOS and Windows have been given.
-If you are good on computer savvy, the whole setup should cost around 5-10mins.
+If you are computer savvy, the whole setup should cost around 5-10mins.

 ### 1. install python 2.7.10
 Skip this step for macOS